 Other ways to help your baby with colic

 The treatment for colic given by many practitioners is often a wait-it-out approach.
 It can be very stressful for you and your baby.
-Adopt ways to reduce stress and have some tools in your toolbox to help at the moment.
+Adopt ways to reduce stress and have some tools in your toolbox to help in the moment.

-- Manual therapy like chiropractic care has been shown to reduce symptoms of colic.
-Gentle pediatric chiropractic manipulation helps balance out structural tension and asymmetry which helps the whole body work better.
+Manual therapy, like chiropractic care, has been shown to reduce symptoms of colic.
+Gentle pediatric chiropractic manipulation helps balance structural tension and asymmetry, which allows the whole body to work better.
 (10)

-- Bathtime - take a warm Epsom salt bath with your baby.
+Bathtime - take a warm Epsom salt bath with your baby.
 Magnesium helps reduce inflammation and is relaxing, reducing stress and tension.

-- Homeopathic Carbo Vegetabilis for quick relief of gas and bloating
+Homeopathic Carbo Vegetabilis for quick relief of gas and bloating

-- Hum to your baby - soft humming can be soothing to your baby and help keep your stress hormones from taking over.
+Hum to your baby - soft humming can be soothing to your baby and help keep your stress hormones from taking over.